-Beverly Godfrey is a News Tribune copy editor and columnist.
-You can reach her at email@example.com.
+Beverly Godfrey is a News Tribune copy editor.
+You can reach her at firstname.lastname@example.org.

 - Member for

 - 5 years 3 months

 Rachel Jackson made it clear from the start: She's no expert.
 But as assistant principal of Ordean East Middle School for five years, dean for three, a math teacher for 12 years and parent for 27, she's seen some stuff — stuff that would curl your hair and short-circuit your phone.
 Jackson presented information to parents Thursday evening about social media and how to keep kids safe.
 She and co-presenter Michael Emerson, dean of students and also a former teacher, relayed their own experiences along with charts, facts and well-earned opinions.

 I'm taking a weekend class about comedy skit writing.
 It's one of those things people do to learn a little something, meet people and get out of their comfort zone.
 I'm having fun with it.
 It's a world away from my recent work in graduate school.
 I learned a lot and met people there, too, but it's nice to take a class where I don't really have to do the homework.

 The presidential election result made me think of the times all my children, at about age 3, and always as I’m tucking them in to bed, asked me, “Mom, are...

 My husband and I went out for dinner recently for our anniversary, then had a beer at Sir Ben’s.
 As we talked, I remembered a new thing our teenage son had showed me, a game called “Pokemon Go” that I had downloaded on my phone.
 I suggested we go for a walk and play the game.

 Every national tragedy brings a flurry of "how to talk to your kids" advice in its wake, and the massacre in Orlando is no different.
 Or maybe it is different.
 Considering the advances that have been made in recent years regarding LGBT rights, the shootings a week ago felt like a sucker punch.
 Explaining this one requires some sad reflection.